Salaamun alaykum, dear readers!

 The answer is no, Muhammad is not the last messenger.

-But we know he is not the last messenger because the Quran explicitly says a messenger will come after the prophet Muhammad.
+He is the final prophet, but we know he is not the last messenger because the Quran explicitly says that a messenger will come after him.

 The messenger that has come to the people after prophet Muhammad will not be a prophet himself.